Ducks Unlimited Canada to deliver 40 wetland projects in Southern Ontario — Ducks Unlimited Canada Skip to main content

 Michael Nadler, CEO of Ducks Unlimited Canada, addresses the crowd at the Nonquon Wildlife Area near Port Perry.
 Pictured in the background from left to right are Wilma Wotten, Mayor, Township of Scugog, Hon.
 David Piccini, Minister of the Environment, Conservation and Parks, Todd J. McCarthy, MPP, Durham, John MacKenzie CEO, Toronto and Region Conservation Authority, Mark Stabb, NCC Program Director for Central Ontario East.

 Michael Nadler, CEO of Ducks Unlimited Canada, addresses the crowd at the Nonquon Wildlife Area near Port Perry.
 Pictured in the background from left to right are Wilma Wotten, Mayor, Township of Scugog, Hon.
-David Piccini, Minister of the Environment, Conservation and Parks, Todd J. McCarthy, MPP, Durham, John MacKenzie CEO, Toronto and Region Conservation Authority, Mark Stabb, NCC Program Director for Central Ontario East. © DUC
+David Piccini, Minister of the Environment, Conservation and Parks, Todd J. McCarthy, MPP, Durham, John MacKenzie CEO, Toronto and Region Conservation Authority, Mark Stabb, NCC Program Director for Central Ontario East. © Ducks Unlimited Canada

 Investments through the Wetlands Conservation Partner Program will support the restoration and enhancement of critical habitats